ati-torres/Python-Codes/README.md

 # Python-Codes
+The codes outlines several approaches to data analysis in python jupyter.
-The code outline how to make a connection to MySQL through Python Jupyter and the use of SQL magic functions
+1) how to make a connection to MySQL through Python Jupyter and the use of SQL magic functions